shanin11/GEOL0069-FINAL-PROJECT-/README.md

 ### GMM Classification Maps

 ![GMM Classification Maps](gmm_classification_maps.png)
+*Figure 1: GMM land cover classification across the Aral Sea basin for 2015, 2018, 2021 and 2024.
+White areas reflect cloud-masked pixels excluded during preprocessing.*

-The GMM maps show a dramatic expansion of desert scrub across the basin, from 854 km² in 2015 to 5,818 km² in 2024 (see table below).
-Open water and brine remain concentrated in the North Aral Sea and towards the west, brine is concentrated in the south aswell.
-White areas reflect cloud-masked pixels excluded during preprocessing.
+The GMM maps show a dramatic expansion of desert scrub across the basin, from 854 km² in 2015 to 5,818 km² in 2024.
+Open water and brine remain concentrated in the North Aral Sea and towards the west, with brine also present in the south.

 ### Water Area Time Series

-![Water Area Time Series](water_area_timeseries.png)
+![Water Area Time Series](water_area_timeseries.png) *Figure 2: Area (km²) per land cover class across all four time periods.*

 | Class | 2015 (km²) | 2018 (km²) | 2021 (km²) | 2024 (km²) |
 |---|---|---|---|---|